namshi/clusterjs/README.md

 An handy tool for your node servers and 0 downtime needs.

-Cluster.js will take your app and spawn it in a node-cluster with how many workers you want.
+ClusterJS will take your app and spawn it in a node-cluster with as many workers you want.

-You can reload the cluster sending a signal: clusterjs will go through all your workers, reloading one of them and waiting until it's listen on the wire before restarting another until the whole cluster is done.
+You can reload the whole cluster sending a simple signal: ClusterJS will go through all your workers, reloading them one by one.

 ```
 ~/projects/clusterjs (master ✔) ᐅ clusterjs